 - Newborns do not often bleed immediately, gentle pressure is required to produce the drop of the blood.
 Do not use excessive pressure otherwise, the blood may become diluted with tissue fluid.

 - Fill the required tube or capillary as needed

 - After it is done, elevate the heel, place a piece of clean, dry cotton on the puncture site, and hold it in place until the bleeding has stopped.

 For arterial samples, the syringe and needle is held like a dart.
 The index finger is used to locate the pulse.
 Then the needle is inserted at a 45-degree angle, approximately 1 cm distal to (i.e. away from) the index finger, to avoid contaminating the area where the needle enters the skin.
 The needle is advanced into the artery until a blood flashback appears, then the syringe is allowed to fill to the appropriate level.
 The syringe plunger should not be pulled back.
 Finally, the needle is withdrawn.

 A cotton swab is pressed to the puncture site and kept for about a few minutes.
 Note for any hematoma formation.

 The amount of blood drawn depends on the purpose of the phlebotomy.
 The volume of blood needed for laboratory analysis varies widely with the type of test being conducted.
 Typically one or several small (5–10 mL) tubes are drawn.

 Order of Draw

 The term order of draw is the sequence in which tubes should be filled.
-The order of draw is important in vaccutainer as the needle which pierces the tubes can carry additives from one tube into the next, and cause cross contamination.
+The order of draw is important in vacutainer as the needle which pierces the tubes can carry additives from one tube into the next, and cause cross-contamination.

 The order of draw is as follows, considering that everything was used in sample.